rubyfu/RubyFu/chapter_0x4__network_kungfu/packet_manipulation.md

 # Packet manipulation
+In this chapter, we'll try to do many implementations using the awesome lib, PacketFu

 ## PacketFu - The packet manipulaton
 Before installing packetfu gem you'll need to install ruby-dev and libpcap-dev